Arun-vEDU/A4_Do_you_AGREE/README.md

 ## File Structure:

-BERT - Traning the BERT
+BERT.ipynb - Traning the BERT

-SBERT - Experiment version of SBERT with full dataset of SNLI
+SBERT.ipynb - Experiment version of SBERT with full dataset of SNLI(can't train using full dataset)

+SBERT _experiment.ipynb - Use 1% od SNLI dataset

+Note: Evaluation and Analysis, Inference and Web Application Development  are based on SBERT _experiment.ipynb
 ## Evaluation and Analysis

 | Epochs | Traning Loss | Validation Loss |